Omar-p/learning-notes/aws/aws.md

 - regionally resilient service
   - operate in a single region, with one set of data per region
 - zone resilient service
-  - AZ, services run from a single availabilty zone if if the AZ that service is provisioned into fails, then that service will fail.
+  - AZ, services run from a single availability zone if the AZ that service is provisioned into fails, then that service will fail.
     - it's possible for hardware to fail in an availability zone and for AZ itself continue working because AWS do have resilient storage systems